awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Registered Devices \(6\) ]

-For devices registered as things in the registry, the following policy grants permission to connect to using the device's thing name as the client ID, and to subscribe to a topic prefixed by the thing name, followed by `room`, followed by any string\. \(It is expected that these topics are, for example, `thing1/room1`, `thing1/room2`, and so on\):
+For devices registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using the device's thing name as the client ID, and to subscribe to a topic prefixed by the thing name, followed by `room`, followed by any string\. \(It is expected that these topics are, for example, `thing1/room1`, `thing1/room2`, and so on\):

 ```
 {